bluedata-community/bluedata-demo-env-azure-terraform/README.md

 Run terraform to deploy resources in Azure, and then ssh to controller & run `bluedata_install.sh` script to continue with the installation.

-## Before start, you should setup your Azure subscription & crendetials following these steps:
+## Before start, you should setup your Azure subscription & credentials following these steps:

 Query subscription ID